Converting Data into Relevant Formats

 In several engagements we found that the customer data sets primarily contained messy, unstructured data which was then processed, cleaned and stored.
 This data can contain missing values, outliers or redundant data.
 With data being collected from a wide variety of sources, data redundancy becomes an unavoidable predicament.
 These lead to lot of challenges when it comes to implementing feature engineering for machine learning.

-While working on data, some of the common challenges we encounter are:
+While working on data, some of the common challenges are:

 We have leveraged this domain expertise to create a feature engineering process that involves: